 This is the second in a four-part Hillard Heintze series on the top trends in 2017 we expect to see driving best practices and priorities across the U.S. and the world in four areas: security risk management; threat and violence risk management; investigations; and public safety and law enforcement.
-This post is focused on law enforcement and public safety issues.
+This post is focused on examples law enforcement and public safety issues today.

-The Top 5 Public Safety and Law Enforcement Trends 2017
+The Top 5 Current Public Safety and Law Enforcement Trends 2017

 It has been a tumultuous period for law enforcement and communities throughout the nation.
 More than a few highly publicized encounters between officers and members of the public triggered many questions in communities across the country as well as protests.
 Like 2016, we expect to see many law enforcement agencies in 2017 working closely with community members to define and implement improved models of public safety and community policing.
 And yet we are well aware that 2017 presents a grave challenge not only to public safety but also to the trust Americans place in the officers who risk their lives to protect and serve.
 The challenges facing law enforcement agencies to ensure public safety, better train and develop their officers, hold officers accountable for misconduct and improve police-community relations have major implications for the priorities, challenges and issues that will drive adaptation in best practices in 2017 across law enforcement domains.

-As we start the year, here is our perspective on the five top trends that we see impacting law enforcement and public safety for police chiefs and departmental leaders, government agencies and the individuals we support every day.
+As we start the year, here is our perspective on the five top law enforcement and public safety trends that will impact police chiefs and departmental leaders, government agencies and the individuals we support every day.

 Trend #1: The Growing Focus on Improving Police-Community Partnerships Will Intensify – Regardless of the Political Environment